 - Develop innovative connections between the for-profit and nonprofit food sectors

-- Encourage long-term activities with collaborations from multiple stakeholders
+- Encourage long-term, capacity-building activities with collaborations from multiple stakeholders

 - Develop new resources and strategies to help reduce food insecurity and prevent food insecurity in the future by developing creative food resources, coordinating food services, and creating nutrition education programs